 The "standard" I calculated out of five years worth of the Icelander's statistics of the attributes of their finest rams when evaluated at 4 1/2 to 5 1/2 months of age was the following:

 Charolais' weight was 20% higher than the average, and his eyemuscle thickness was far superior, as were his chest dimensions.
 The broadness of his back was very very close to the average for AI sires as lambs.
 He seems to have inherited one undesireable attribute of his ancestor Visir though, which is the propensity to carry a fat layer thicker than Iceland's ideal of 2mm, but it is still at a level that is very acceptible.
 (Two AI sires that were carrying an exceptional amount of fat were "Haengur" at 13mm, and Bambi, whose fat layer was not published by the Icelanders.)
-For the 2018 breeding season, Charolais is likely to be bred to Dierdre.
+For the 2018 breeding season, Charolais was bred to Dierdre.
+(She does indeed seem to be pregnant.)
 The lambs will be 52% AI and have an incredible 44 different AI sires in their background!
 Why is so much AI genetics a good thing?
 Click here!